Date of Degree

 Copyright 2011 Michael Shane O'Doherty

 O'Doherty, Michael Shane.
-"Essays in asset pricing: on testing asset-pricing anomalies and modeling stock returns using model pools." doctoral dissertation, University of Iowa, 2011.
+"Essays in asset pricing: on testing asset-pricing anomalies and modeling stock returns using model pools."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.